 According to the French astronomer Joseph Jérôme de Lalande in his Histoire Abrégée de l’Astronomie, he and Bode agreed in 1798 to create two new constellations, ‘la Presse de Gutemberg [sic] et la Globe de Montgolfier’, thereby commemorating two great inventions of Germany and France respectively.
 The Montgolfier balloon became Globus Aerostaticus.

 These two new Franco-German figures made their debuts on Bode’s Uranographia in 1801.
 Although subsequently shown on many popular maps they were not eventually accepted, perhaps because the motives for their invention were too overtly nationalistic.

-Uranographia atlas of 1801.
+of his Uranographia atlas of 1801.
 To the north of it can be seen part of the

 body of Monoceros, the unicorn.